donkeyrat/VanillaPlus/README.md

  - Reworked the Swordcaster.
  - Rebalanced the Minotaur.

+## 2.1.0

+ - Reworked the Dark Peasant.
+ - Reworked the Super Peasant.
+ - Reworked the Snake Archer.
+ - Tweaked the Sarissa.
+ - Tweaked the Shield Bearer.

 ## Credits

 This mod was created by Team Grad, an ambitious mod team that aims to improve the game through adding a plethora of new content.

 **BD - Coder, Creator**

+**Terren - Modeler**

 **DoorKnob - Icon Artist**